Gilberto Rodríguez Orejuela: Extradition to the United States

 At the time of his death, Gilberto Rodríguez Orejuela was serving a 30-year sentence at the Federal Correctional Institution, Butner, a medium-security facility in North Carolina.
-He was inmate number 14023-059 with a release date of 15 July 2029, at an age of 90 years old.
+He was inmate number 14023-059, with a release date of 15 July 2029, at age 90.
+While in prison, he suffered from two heart attacks, colon and prostate cancer, and COVID.